Please Note:

 All incoming eighth-graders will read 2 novels from the below list and complete the assignment that is in Google classroom named, “Eighth-Grade Summer Reading”.

+If there are any questions about Middle School summer reading, please contact Sutton Middle School at 508-581-1630.
 Each title above is linked to the print book with the most copies available in our library system.
 There may be other formats available to borrow such as audio, large print or e-book.
-Please call the Library at 508-865-8752 if you have any questions about availability.
+Please call the Library at 508-865-8752 if you have any questions about availability. |

 Sutton High Schoolers